dighumcld/tiny-graphics-assignments9/README.md

 ## Note

-Only available on mac for
+Only available on mac for now

+Default format is *